Skip to content

 sessions

 Additionally, as you work through your investigation, you’ll see a list of sources consulted.
-At the end of the page, you’ll find a Generate button, allowing you to pull new insights or continue building on your existing thought process.
+At the end of the page, you’ll find a Regenerate button, allowing you to pull new insights or continue building on your existing thought process.

 Follow-up suggestions